 Humans Have a “Natural Preference”

-It was clear that I was not going to win our debate about the ethics of cloning pets.
-And deep in my heart, I agreed with her.
+It was clear that I was not going to win our debate—and deep in my heart, I agreed with her.
 But why do most people find the idea of cloning so creepy?
 I think it is at least partly due to our deep-seated preference for natural things and our aversion to things that are unnatural.

 The University of Pennsylvania food psychologist Paul Rozin argues that humans have a decidedly and possibly innate “natural preference.”
-That’s why we are so willing to pay more for “all natural” meat and for “non GMO” veggies.
-In a 2005 study, Rozin developed a method to investigate the degree that various manipulations affect how people perceive the naturalness of foods.
+That’s why we are so willing to pay more for “all-natural” meat and for “non-GMO” veggies.
+In a 2005 study, Rozin developed a method to investigate the degree to which various manipulations affect how people perceive the naturalness of foods.
 Take, for example, the effect on perceived naturalness of removing the fat from milk.
 In one study, Rozin's subjects rated the naturalness of various forms of milk on a scale from 0 (not at all natural) to 6 (completely natural).
 The percentage decline in naturalness caused by removing the fat from milk can then be calculated by subtracting the ratings of skim milk from organic milk and dividing the difference by the organic milk rating.
 Let’s say, for example, that organic milk gets a 6 and skim milk is rated as a 4.
 We would subtract 4 from 6 and divide by 6.
-In this case, the removal of fat caused a 33% decline in perceived naturalness of milk.
+In this case, the removal of fat caused a 33 percent decline in the perceived naturalness of the milk.

 Appalachian State University social psychologist Chris Holden and I adapted Rozin’s methods to investigate how people perceive the naturalness of different kinds of animals, including dogs.
 We presented the results of our first study at the 2017 meeting of the International Society for Anthrozoology.
 We think they offer a window into the widespread aversion to cloning animals.

 How “Natural” Is a Cloned Dog?